 Red with Black & White Border Silk Handkerchief

-This beautiful silk handkerchief with it's simple blocked border is dated in Mary's collection to 1810.
-Black & Red is a common colorway described often in advertisements and found in textile prints as well.
-An 18th century handkerchief in the collection of the Nordiska Museet is similar to the aesthetic of this one and was surmised to possibly be a snuff handkerchief.
-An early 19th century handkerchief belonging to a sailor in the collection of the National Maritime Museum is similar as well with a red ground and white & black border.
-David Wilkie's "Distraining for Rent" 1815 shows a variety of handkerchiefs one being a red ground with border worn by a young mother.
-This handkerchief is suitable for an 18th or 19th century persona.
+This beautiful Red With Black & White Border Silk handkerchief, with its simple blocked border is dated in Mary's collection to 1810.
+Black & Red is a common colorway, described often in advertisements, and found in textile prints as well.
+An 18th century handkerchief in the collection of the Nordiska Museet is similar to the aesthetic of this one, and was surmised to possibly be a snuff handkerchief.
+An early 19th century handkerchief belonging to a sailor in the collection of the National Maritime Museum is similar as well, with a red ground and white & black border.
+David Wilkie's "Distraining for Rent" 1815 shows a variety of handkerchiefs; one being a red ground with border worn by a young mother.
+This handkerchief is suitable for 18th or 19th century personas.

 When you purchase this silk handkerchief a donation will be made to the Humane Rescue Alliance in honor of Mary who is an avid cat lover!

 Please select all options.